hpe-storage/python-hpedockerplugin/ansible_3par_docker_plugin/README.md

    > **Note:**
      - Ensure that all the nodes in the cluster are present in the inventory [hosts](/ansible_3par_docker_plugin/hosts) file
      - The docker volume plugin will be restarted and the user will not be able to create the volume during the process

+   * Successful upgrade will remove the old plugin container and replace it with the new plugin container which is specified in the plugin properties file

 - Install docker volume plugin to additional nodes in the cluster
   * Add the new nodes in the respective sections in the inventory [hosts](/ansible_3par_docker_plugin/hosts) file